lonkaars/crepe/contributing.md

   possible (i.e. if you only need a reference or pointer type).
 - Template functions are only declared in a `.h` header, and defined in a matching `.hpp` header.
+- Where possible, end (initializer) lists with a trailing comma (e.g. with structs, enums)

 ## CMakeLists specific